-This story was adapted and made into the series Dogdugun Ev Kaderindir.
+This story was adapted and made into the series Dogdugen Ev Kaderindir.
 Many of us that are watching this series are curious about what happened in the book and the real story...

-The translation of this story is brought to you by Gale Diebold and translated by Sena Ikizoglu.
+The translation of part 2 is brought to you by Gale Diebold and translated by Sena Ikizoglu.

 CAMDAKI KIZ – THE STORY OF ZEYNEP & MEHDI

 (Translation from the book by Dr. Gulseren Budayiciouglu)

 Tonight, my work at Madalyon (Medallion) finished early.
 Most of the time I feel tired because my work finishes very late and I can’t arrange the documents of the clients.
 Many documents have piled up before me now.
 I couldn’t write down the information I wanted to write on some of them.
 On one hand I’m writing on the papers that lack information, on the other hand I’m drinking my coffee.
 There’s a lot of snow out there.
 That’s why some of the clients couldn’t come to the clinic.
 It was a little hard for us to come here this morning because it has been snowing nonstop since yesterday.
 This looks like the snow from my childhood.